hpe-container-platform-community/learn-kubedirector/docs/kd-img-dev/nifi.md

 It was assumed that the config package could change quite a lot so this was also put in its own git repository `kubedirector-nifi-appconfig`.
 Every time the app config is modified a git release artifact is created which can be accessed over http.

-This approach allows anyone extending this image to easily change the appconfig and make it available over http.
+This approach allows anyone extending this application to easily change the appconfig and make it available over http.

 ### Exercises